rich-ard/executive_order_prediction/README.md

 ## Acknowledgments

 This work was heavily influenced by a letter[^1] published in the American Political Science Review in 2019 and, in the future, I hope to expand my work to include the indicators and methods outlined by Drs.
 Dino P. Christensen and Douglas L. Kriner.

+Any success implementing an mlflow server on PostGRESQL on Google Cloud Platform is a result of the outstanding work [provided here by DLabs](https://github.com/dlabsai/mlflow-for-gcp).

 ## References